 as you’re passing.

 If you would like to take one of

-the busking slots, there are still a couple of slots available.
+the busking slots, there are still a few slots available.

 Where’s the beer tent?